TrangNgyn/Uni-Assignments/Java Projects/RTandART-master/README.md

 # VisualART User Manual
 A Java program for testing software which visualises the Random Testing and Adaptive Random Testing algorithms as well as allows software developers to test their programs using the two algorithms.
 ### Created in collaboration with
-Samuel Black
+Samuel Black,
-Trang Nguyen
+Trang Nguyen,
-Luke Masliah
+Luke Masliah,
-Michaela Judge
+Michaela Judge, and
 Minh Huy Tran

 # Purpose of VisualART